What are the skills a journalist needs in today’s fast-paced, exciting, digital world?

 Employability is central to everything we do.
 Our hands-on journalism training equips you to pursue a career in the media, whether in features, news, radio or online, but this degree course also opens up opportunities in PR, corporate communications, marketing and advertising.
 Your creative and critical thinking, as well as the analytical, research and communication skills you’ll gain through this degree, are all highly valued by employers in a wide range of industries.

-Our Journalism students benefit from being part of a small and supportive academic community.
+Our Journalism students benefit from being part of a boutique, supportive academic community.
 There are weekly lectures, practicals where you’ll learn interviewing skills, and other interactive seminars to help you find your feet and establish ways of working confidently, creatively and collaboratively.

 You’ll be encouraged to take part in Hertfordshire and London’s vibrant media scene through work placements and making industry contacts.
 Recent students have worked for diverse media outlets ranging from the BBC to Hello! magazine and local news sites.